jawking/machine-learning-introduction/assets/ml-resources.md

 http://DataQuest.io
 - Good for hands-on Python tutorials
 - http://datacamp.com
-  - A lot of hands-
+  - A lot of hands-on courses for R/Python